top of page

 of carbon dioxide".

-On average, the better-off you are, the more personal pollution you can prevent.
+On average, the more money you have, the more personal pollution you can prevent.

 What is your fair share?